"Man's mind, once stretched by a new experience,

 Bring your group and stay overnight in comfortable cabins or just plan a

 daytrip.
-We've got the equipment for paddling, sailing, ropes courses
+We've got the equipment for paddling, sailing, challenge course

 and lots of other great activities.
 Call 252 797-4800 for more